Horticultural Temporal Fruit Monitoring via 3D Instance Segmentation and Re-Identification using Colored Point Clouds

 \subsection{Re-identification}

-We conducted experiments to evaluate the impact of various fruit descriptor extractor design choices on our method.
-For each experiment, we performed a 5-fold cross-validation on the training set $\bigl(\hat{\mathcal{F}^1}$,~$\hat{\mathcal{F}^2}$, and~$\mathbf{\hat{y}}_{2, 1}\bigl)$ that we manually divided into five subsets based on the 3D position of strawberries.
+We conducted experiments to evaluate the impact of various design choices of fruit descriptor extractors on our method.
+For each experiment, we performed a 5-fold cross-validation on the training set $\bigl(\hat{\mathcal{F}^1}$,~$\hat{\mathcal{F}^2}$, and~$\mathbf{\hat{y}}_{2, 1}\bigl)$ which we manually divided into five subsets based on the 3D position of strawberries.
 We tested different configurations of our fruit descriptor extraction and re-identification method, repeating each experiment four times with different seeds and averaging the results to minimize the effect of randomness.
 The results are in~\figref{fig:ablation_study}.

 Initially, we validated our re-identification method using a fixed matching module configuration, examining various hidden dimensions for the fruit encoder.
 The configuration with hidden dimensions [8, 8, 16, 16, 64] achieved the highest performance, with the best~$\text{mF1}$ score of 61.2\,\%, \mbox{F1\textsubscript{p} of 75.5\,\%} and~F1\textsubscript{n} of 47.0\,\%.